 - Boost overall health and improve longevity

-Based on numerous studies, it appears that eating 1-2 ounces of nuts 5 days or more per week leads to tremendous health benefits.
+Based on numerous studies, it appears that eating one to two ounces of nuts five days or more per week leads to tremendous health benefits.

 You can enjoy nuts straight, with a sprinkling of salt, in a trail mix, in a nut loaf or casserole, blended into “nut milk,” added to smoothies, or prepared into nut “cheeses” or even pie crusts.

-With walnuts, because of their high omega-3 fatty acid content, fresh is best.
+With walnuts, because of their high omega-3 fatty acid content, fresh nuts are best.
 You can get a nutcracker and crack them yourself.
 Or you can get them already shelled, in which case it’s best to either eat them soon after purchase or to store them in the refrigerator.